How Much Do Bass Lessons Cost? Typically $30–$100/Hour

 Private online instructor (Zoom) $40–$80/hour Same personalization, worldwide choice of teacher Needs a decent camera/mic setup

-Video subscription (BassBuzz, Scott's Bass Lessons, Fender Play, TrueFire) ~$15–$30/month or ~$100–$300/year Cheap, self-paced, big libraries No one is watching you play; easy to drill bad habits
+Video subscription (BassBuzz, Scott's Bass Lessons, Fender Play, TrueFire) ~$15–$30/month or ~$100–$300/year Cheap, self-paced, big libraries No feedback on what you play, so bad habits go unnoticed

 Group classes at a music store $20–$40 per class (30–45 min) Cheap, social Pace is set by the group, not you